Selected

 and the yeti.
 The creature has four paws, seemingly

-resembles a lioness or a cougar, and reportedly it was
+resembles a lioness or a cougar, and reportedly it

-policemen, a counter-terrorist unit, two police
+counter-terrorist unit, two police helicopters,

-helicopters, several squads of firefighters and
+several squads of firefighters and rangers, plus

-and corner the mysterious animal.
-In the afternoon
+the mysterious animal.
+In the afternoon police

-police infrared cameras apparently discovered it in
+infrared cameras apparently discovered it in the

-the thicket of a field of maize.
+thicket of a field of maize.
 Yet over the ensuing

 night the creature disappeared.
 The hunt cost an